dimitri-nicolo/calico/master/usage/calicoctl/install.md

 `calicoctl` allows you to create, read, update, and delete {{site.prodname}} objects from the command line.

-You can run `calicoq` on any host with network access to the
+You can run `calicoctl` on any host with network access to the
 {{site.prodname}} datastore as either a binary or a container.
 For step-by-step instructions, refer to the section that corresponds to your desired deployment.